YoyoDiandian/High-Level-Synthesis/README.md

 High-Level Synthesis is a toolset that transforms high-level programming languages (C-like) into hardware description languages and optimizes register allocation to improve circuit performance and resource utilization.

 The project implements a complete workflow from LLVM IR to hardware description languages, including a sophisticated register allocation algorithm that ensures variable continuity across basic blocks.
+Sample outputs demonstrating the workflow, including scheduling results, generated RTL code, and simulation waveforms, are provided in the `sampleOutput` directory.

 ## Key Features